privateprep/coding-space-website/src/pages/programs/fall.md

       ## Fall in Love with Coding at The Coding Space

       This fall, we’re excited to welcome you back to The Coding Space.
 Whether you’re joining us at one of our in-person locations or meeting up with classmates for virtual lessons, we’re looking forward to laughing, learning, and--of course--coding with you!
-Read below for what we’re offering this fall
+Learn more about what we're offering this fall below.
   - type: textAndImageBlock
     buttons:
       bgColor: "#faf6ee"